bagbyte/BagLoginBundle/README.md

 BagLoginBundle
 =============

-The BagLoginBundle adds support for a login user system in Symfony2.
+The BagLoginBundle adds login support in Symfony2.
 It provides a flexible framework for login management that aims to handle common tasks such as user registration, login, new password request, etc...

 Features include:

-- Registration support, with an optional confirmation per email
+- Registration, confirmation through email can be configured
-- Login support
+- Login
-- Password reset support
+- Password reset
-- Social network login support (Facebook, Twitter, Google+)
+- Social network login (Facebook, Twitter, Google+)

-The bundle provides both web and REST APIs interfaces.
+- APIs for all the above features

 Documentation
 -------------